Bed Bug Bite Marks

 Those that do react have a small red raised area about 2mm (.07 to .19 inches) to 5mm is diameter.
 These minor skin reactions usually appear within an hour and have a noticeable itch.
 They will go away by themselves in several days to a week.
 Itching can cause a skin infection, which will delay healing and require an antibiotic ointment.

-Some highly allergic people will have more pronounced bedbug bite marks, resulting in wheals, which are larger circular red raised areas on the.
-These bed bug skin rash reactions can happen immediately after being bitten or there can be a delayed reaction days later.
+Some highly allergic people will have more pronounced bedbug bite marks, resulting in wheals, which are larger circular red raised areas on the skin.
+These bed bug skin rash reactions can happen immediately after being bitten or they can occur hours or days later.

 In very rare cases, bedbug bites can trigger asthma, skin blistering, and hives all over the body (called urticaria).